feathersui/feathersui-starling/documentation/help/markdown/header.md

 We could add additional buttons or controls to the [`rightItems`](../api-reference/feathers/controls/Header.html#rightItems) region or the [`centerItems`](../api-reference/feathers/controls/Header.html#centerItems) region, if desired.

 <aside class="warn">Normally, the title text renderer is displayed in the center region of the `Header`.
-If the `centerItems` property is used, the title will be hidden.
+If the `centerItems` property is not empty, the title will be hidden.
 The [`titleAlign`](../api-reference/feathers/controls/Header.html#titleAlign) property, which we'll learn how to use in a moment, may be used to reposition the title on the left or right side so that it doesn't conflict with the center items.</aside>

 ## Skinning a `Header`